sridevibonthu/EVA/S15/Readme.md

 # prediction of the depth and mask for the foreground object.

-Given an image with foreground objects and background image, predict the depth map as well as a mask for the foreground object.
+**Description:** Given an image with foreground objects and background image, predict the depth map as well as a mask for the foreground object.
 This is an open problem, and here I will present, how it is solved.
-A custom Dataset is created my our Team in the last assignment.
+A custom Dataset is created in the last assignment.
 The approach followed to curate the custom dataset is presented [here](https://github.com/sridevibonthu/EVA/blob/master/S14/Readme.md).

 ## 1. Data Preparation

 - The training data is curated on our own as part of previous assignment.
-Readme, Source Code
+[Readme](https://github.com/sridevibonthu/EVA/blob/master/S14/Readme.md), [Source Code](https://github.com/sridevibonthu/EVA/blob/master/S14/Final_Data_Creation.ipynb)
 - Statistics on data were also calculated as part of previous assignemnt.
-Source Code
+[Source Code](https://github.com/sridevibonthu/EVA/blob/master/S14/Data_Statistics.ipynb)
 - 100 background and 100 foreground images were used to generate 400K images of fgbg, mask and depth images.
 The selected foreground images are stray cows, calfs.
 - The generated images are of size 224X224
 - the 100 background images were placed in one folder and 400K fgbg, mask, depth images in their respective folders.